Opioid epidemic in the United States: Codeine

 Codeine is a prescription opiate used to treat mild to moderate pain.
 It is available as a tablet and cough syrup.
-Approximately 33million people use codeine each year.
-A 2013 study on the concoction of codeine with alcohol or soda, also known as "purple drank," discovered that codeine is most widely used in a recreational way by men, Native Americans and Hispanics, urban students, and LGBT persons.
+A 2013 study on the concoction of codeine with alcohol or soda, also known as "purple drank," reported that codeine is most widely used in a recreational way by men, Native Americans and Hispanics, urban students, and LGBT persons.
 The study also noted that all people who used "purple drank" reported using alcohol within the past month, and roughly 10 percent of cannabis users reported abusing "purple drank".

-Adolescent use of prescription codeine for recreational use raises concerns.
-In 2008, the SAMHSA reported 3million young adults, ranging from ages 12 to 25, had used codeine-based cough syrup to get high.
-In 2014, 467,000 American adolescents used these opiates for non-medical purposes, and 168,000 of these were considered to have an addiction.
-Due to its high rates of non-medical use, the Drug Enforcement Administration (DEA) reclassified codeine as Schedule III for increased meticulous monitoring.

-Fentanyl
+2010s to present (increase in fentanyl)

-America's drug epidemic is the deadliest it has ever been, new federal data suggests.
-More than 100,000 people died of drug overdoses in the United States during the 12-month period ending April 2021, according to provisional data published Wednesday November 17, 2021 by the US Centers for Disease Control and Prevention.
-That's a new record high, with overdose deaths jumping 28.5% from the same period a year earlier and nearly doubling over the past five years.
-Opioids continue to be the driving cause of drug overdose deaths.
-Additionally, the drug is increasingly affecting the younger populations.
+As of 2021, the drug epidemic in the United States was the deadliest it had ever been, according to federal data.
+More than 100,000 people died of drug overdoses in the United States during the 12-month period ending April 2021, according to provisional data published November 17, 2021, by the US Centers for Disease Control and Prevention.
+Overdose deaths increased 28.5% from the same period a year earlier and nearly doubled over the previous five years.
+Opioids continued to be the primary cause of drug overdose deaths.
+Additionally, the drug is increasingly affecting younger populations.
 A 2018 study found that fentanyl is involved in the majority of opioid-related deaths and that deaths involving fentanyl were more likely to occur in younger age groups and among non-Hispanic white individuals.
 Furthermore, young adults are increasingly affected by nonfatal fentanyl overdoses in recent time periods along with these other deadly occurrences.
+Many sources point to fentanyl as the leading cause of teen overdose death.
+According to a 2022 study in the Journal of the American Medical Association, between 2010 and 2021, the number of teenage deaths caused by black-market fentanyl and related synthetic substances increased more than twentyfold, from 38 to 884.
+The drug is 50 to 100 times stronger than morphine and often cut with other drugs, meaning the user does not know they are taking fentanyl.
+The Drug Enforcement Administration (DEA) says 2.2 pounds represents half a million lethal doses.
 Synthetic opioids, primarily fentanyl, caused nearly two-thirds (64%) of all drug overdose deaths in the 12-month period ending April 2021, up 49% from the year before, the CDC's 's National Center for Health Statistics found.